Stationary time-vertex signal processing: Joint Power Spectral Density estimation

+The derivations of the bias and variance are given in Lemmas~\ref{lemma:convolutional_bias} and~\ref{lemma:convolutional_variance}, respectively.
+We note two corner cases of interest.
+In the most convenient case, the JPSD is constant, and our estimator is unbiased (the Lipschitz constant $\epsilon$ is zero).
+On the other hand, if the JPSD fluctuates rapidly, the bias of the estimate will be significant unless $g$ is close to a Dirac.
+Here, the sample estimator should be preferred.

-Let us consider as an example the case of a Gaussian JWSS process and a disc window with bandwidth B, i.e., $g_{B}(\theta) = 1$ if $\norm{\theta}_2 \leq\frac{B}{2}$ and 0, otherwise.
-Though not necessarily localized in the graph domain, we choose here a disc window because it leads to simple and intuitive estimates. \begin{corollary} For every $\epsilon$-Lipschitz Gaussian JWSS process and disc window $g_B(\theta)$, the convolutional estimate has
+We further consider as a theoretical example the case of a Gaussian JWSS process and a (spectral) disc window with bandwidth B, i.e., $g_{B}(\theta) = 1$ if $\norm{\theta}_2 \leq\frac{B}{2}$ and 0, otherwise.
+Though perhaps not the most practical choice from a computational perspective, we consider here a disc window because it leads to simple and intuitive estimates. \begin{corollary} For every $\epsilon$-Lipschitz Gaussian JWSS process and disc window $g_B(\theta)$, the convolutional estimate has